 - You scratch you head in an effort to remember something.
 It is the long description of the action in English.
 For Hawaiians however, they call it ”pana po’o.”

 - “To not look” has no single term available in the English language.

 - If you feel extremely angry or you shivering too much from the cold that your teeth chatter, Persians call the feeling ”zhaghzhagh.”

 - Some people make a kissing or squeaking sound by sucking air through their lips in order to call the attention of a child or a pet dog.
 There is no word for it in English but the Samoans called the action ”faamiti.”

 - What do you call a person who asks plenty of questions?
 There may not be a term for it in English, but in Russian language such person is called ”pochemuchka.”

 Spotting the Problems

 It is difficult to identify the lexical gaps immediately.
 It is only during translation that the source language shows that some words are not available in the target language.
 Looking it up in the dictionary only explains the concept instead of an equivalent term.
 However, at times it is not possible to use the explanation to meet the natural flow of words.

-An example is the English word ''deforestation," which in an English-Lithuanian dictionary is entered as (ið)kirtimas/(su)deginimas (miðko tam tikrame rajone).
-In the EUROVOC thesaurus, the translation is ''miðkø naikinimas.''
-The translator can get confused when comparing the two translations because it could either be a general forest destruction or the cutting or burning of wood.
-The parenthetical remark on the other hand suggests how the word should be used, as it specifies that the destruction of the forest occur only in a specific region or area.
+An example is the English word ”deforestation,” which in an English-Lithuanian dictionary is entered as (ið)kirtimas/(su)deginimas (miðko tam tikrame rajone).
+In the EUROVOC thesaurus, the translation is ”miðkø naikinimas.”
+The translator can get confused when comparing the two translations.
+This is because it could either be a general forest destruction or the cutting or burning of wood.
+The parenthetical remark on the other hand suggests how the word should be used.
+It specifies that the destruction of the forest occur only in a specific region or area.
 It is a single term in English that can have a long string of texts in another language to fully describe what the word means.

 Image Copyright: aga7ta / 123RF Stock Photo